 In 1998, Soverel hired Guido Rahr as the organization’s first executive director.
 Guido was also one of the first western anglers in Kamchatka, and he came to Pete with a vision: a Pacific Rim network of protected salmon rivers, or strongholds.

-With an expanding staff, Rahr and conservation director Xanthippe Augerot, reoriented the WSC toward a pan-Pacific effort to identify and protect the most important watersheds for salmonid fish, including Pacific salmon, steelhead, trout, char and taimen, in each region of the northern Pacific Rim.
+With an expanding staff, Rahr and conservation director Xanthippe Augerot reoriented the WSC toward a pan-Pacific effort to identify and protect the most important watersheds for salmonid fish, including Pacific salmon, steelhead, trout, char and taimen, in each region of the northern Pacific Rim.
 They knew that it was only a matter of time until even the most remote rivers were at risk, and that taking the long view and putting proactive protections in place would secure these rivers from the future threats.

-Preemptively protecting Russia and North America’s salmon strongholds is the center of our work.
+Preemptively protecting the North Pacific’s salmon strongholds is the center of our work.
 Protecting a river system before it’s broken is a far cheaper and simpler strategy than trying to rebuild a river after it has been degraded.
 And the fate of salmon for the entire region depends on a viable network of strongholds.
 The story continues in great detail in “Stronghold” by Tucker Malarkey, which follows Guido Rahr on his lifelong journey to becoming a passionate leader for Pacific salmon conservation and a voice for protecting the world’s last, great salmon rivers.

 Check out videos about Wild Salmon Center staff and initiatives.